timdatapro/it-support-bi-dashboard/README.md

 ## Key Features

-- **KPI Overview** — Total tickets, active tickets, avg and median resolution hours, SLA %, FCR %
+- **KPI Overview**: Total tickets, active tickets, avg and median resolution hours, SLA %, FCR %
-- **Trend Analysis** — Line charts for ticket volume, SLA compliance, and FCR with target reference lines and dynamic date granularity (Day / Month)
+- **Trend Analysis**: Line charts for ticket volume, SLA compliance, and FCR with target reference lines and dynamic date granularity (Day / Month)
-- **Bottleneck Detection** — Interactive table (Departments / Agents / Categories) with conditional formatting on SLA and FCR; data bars on volume and resolution time
+- **Bottleneck Detection**: Interactive table (Departments / Agents / Categories) with conditional formatting on SLA and FCR; data bars on volume and resolution time
-- **Heat Map** — Ticket volume by hour of day x day of week to identify peak load windows
+- **Heat Map**: Ticket volume by hour of day x day of week to identify peak load windows
-- **Priority View** — Active tickets by priority (Critical / High / Medium / Low) with color-coded bars sorted correctly
+- **Priority View**: Active tickets by priority (Critical / High / Medium / Low) with color-coded bars sorted correctly
-- **Active Tickets Table** — Filtered to open tickets only, sorted by creation date, with clean human-readable column names
+- **Active Tickets Table**: Filtered to open tickets only, sorted by creation date, with clean human-readable column names
-- **Slicers** — Filter the entire dashboard by Department, Agent, Priority, and Period
+- **Slicers**: Filter the entire dashboard by Department, Agent, Priority, and Period

 ---

 ## Design Decisions

-The final version addresses every point:

-**1. "Active tickets card is useful — but add a breakdown by status too"** The KPI card shows the combined active total (21).
+**1. "Active tickets card is useful.
+Add a breakdown by status too"** The KPI card shows the combined active total (21).
 The active tickets table below is filtered exclusively to Open / In Progress / Waiting for Approval statuses and sorted by creation date, giving team leads an immediate action list without mixing in resolved or canceled tickets.

 **2. "Technical field names like `employee_department` should not be visible to users"** All column headers across every table are renamed to clean, human-readable labels: Agent, Department, Category, Status, Priority, Employee, Project, Created.

-**3. "Showing only average resolution hours can be misleading — add median too"** Both Avg Resolution Hours (22.1h) and Median Resolution Hours (22.0h) are shown as separate KPI cards side by side, allowing users to immediately spot distribution skew.
+**3. "Showing only average resolution hours can be misleading.
+Add median too"** Both Avg Resolution Hours (22.1h) and Median Resolution Hours (22.0h) are shown as separate KPI cards side by side, allowing users to immediately spot distribution skew.

 **4. "SLA and FCR cards need trend context next to them"**